BOINC/boinc-policy/Governance_Documents/Governance.md

 Commiters can resign by sending an email to the PMC chair or the PMC public email list.

 ### 2.4 Supporters
-"Supporters" are contributors who have shown, via continued contribution over a period of time, their value to the project.
-Supporters are focused on the end user experience and support the project by engaging with end-users wherever they may engage with the BOINC software and BOINC projects to both help the end-users as well as open issues as needed when there is a need for a change in the software.
+"Supporters" are contributors who have shown, via continued contribution over a period of time, their value to the community.
+Supporters are focused on the end user experience and support the community by engaging with end-users wherever they may engage with the BOINC software and BOINC projects to both help the end-users as well as open issues as needed when there is a need for a change in the software.
 Supporters also contribute by performing functions such as testing, enhancing documentation, and creating translations.

 "Supporters" are similar to "Committers" except that they are not contributing source code to the project.
 They have voting rights equal to committers except that they cannot vote on issues that specifically pertain to software architecture and source code.

-Each supporter will work on one or more “areas” of the BOINC project:
+Each supporter will work on one or more “areas” of BOINC:
 - Translation system
 - Testing and release management
 - Documentation
-- BOINC web site, including News items
 - Support
 - And any other such other thing as might be required from time to time

 Depending on the supporter’s area(s), they can be given one or more specific privileges such as:
 - Permission to manage issues on GitHub
 - Write access to the documentation Wikis
-- Write access to the public web site
 - Moderator status on the BOINC project message boards

 Supporters are expected to do one or more of the following: